Tulips Bring Brilliant Color and Elegant Form to the Spring Garden

 Tulips are one of my most eagerly anticipated arrivals in the spring garden.
 The glorious brilliant colors and forms shout spring and should not be missed.
 Tulips are easy to grow and lend themselves to beds, borders, containers, and window boxes.
 They can be dotted in a perennial border as accents, or densely planted in groups for swathes of color.
 The different types can be planted together for a succession of bloom to harmonize with other colors, or for a continuation of a specific color scheme.
 As an example, a lovely succession of white tulips could be ‘White Marvel,’ a Single Early for starters, continuing with ‘Mondial,’ a Double Early, then ‘Francoise,’ a Triumph and ‘Hakuun,’ a Darwin Hybrid for mid-season and finish up with ‘White Triumphator,’ a Lily-Flowered, ‘Maureen,’ a Single Late, ‘Mount Tacoma,’ a Double Late, and ‘Honeymoon,’ a Fringed tulip.
 It is a nice idea anyway to plant tulip bulbs with early, mid, and late bloom times to extend the season.

 One issue with tulips is that they are not always reliably perennial, especially in warmer climates.
 In fact, in the South they are usually treated as annuals and replanted each year.
 This does give the opportunity to change color schemes.
 There are some groups that perennialize better than others including the Darwin Hybrids, Triumphs, Fosterianas, Kaufmannianas, Greigiis, and the wild species tulips.
 A couple that I have had luck returning for several years were ‘Negrita’ and ‘Happy Generation,’ both Triumphs.
+If trying to naturalize tulips, it is important not to remove or mow over the foliage until it has browned and died away naturally to allow it to feed the bulbs for the following year.

 One nice way to grow tulips since many of them do not return reliably year-after-year, is to plant them in containers.
 This is easy to do and makes for a beautiful display especially when grouped together.
 Plant the bulbs in containers in the fall—best time is late October-early November—and don’t be afraid to plant them closely in the pot, closer than you normally would in the garden.
 Use a good quality potting mix, water, and wait for spring.
 Another way to do it is to plant a “bulb lasagne”—layered bulbs that will bloom in succession.
 Place a few broken pieces of old pot on the bottom for good drainage, then plant a layer of bulbs about 8” deep about a bulb’s width apart, cover with about 4” of good potting soil or compost, plant a second layer the same way, add 4” more soil and add a third layer if desired, or top off with pansies or violas.
 A mixture of bulbs can be planted with the latest bloomers on the bottom, mid-season in the center and earliest on top.
 So, it could be a succession of tulips, or a mixture of tulips, daffodils and smaller bulbs like crocuses or grape hyacinths.
 A lovely way to display spring bulbs!